Slate recently pointed out how the animation studio, Pixar remade some scenes in the movie Inside Out for foreign viewers.

 It’s interesting how even the vegetable kids hate differs around the world!

 This article was posted on Tuesday, August 4th, 2015 at 2:38 pm and is filed under Countries & Cultures, Japan, Movies, TV & The Internet, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply